It’s not fun when your Apple Watch won’t swipe up. When that happens, you cannot use the control center, change modes, or locate your iPhone.

-Several reasons like a software update may explain why you cannot swipe up on Apple Watch.
-For instance, many Apple Watch users have reported that the issue started after they installed the watchOS 8.5.1.
+Several reasons, like a software update, may explain why you cannot swipe up on Apple Watch.
+For instance, many Apple Watch users have reported that the issue started after they installed the watchOS 8.5.1 update.

 Before we get into troubleshooting your Apple Watch gestures problems, we recommend cleaning the screen and edges, removing the screen protector, and swiping up gently.